Donald Trump says he expects to be arrested, calls for protest

 Porn actor Stormy Daniels and at least two former Trump aides — onetime political adviser Kellyanne Conway and former spokesperson Hope Hicks — are among witnesses who have met with prosecutors in recent weeks.

-Cohen has said that at Trump’s direction, he arranged payments totaling USD 2,80,000 to Daniels and Playboy model Karen McDougal.
+Cohen has said that at Trump’s direction, he arranged payments totaling $280,000 to Daniels and Playboy model Karen McDougal.
 According to Cohen, the payouts were to buy their silence about Trump, who was then in the thick of his first presidential campaign.

-Cohen and federal prosecutors said Trump’s company paid him USD 4,20,000 as reimbursement for the USD 1,30,000 payment to Daniels and to cover bonuses and other supposed expenses.
+Cohen and federal prosecutors said Trump’s company paid him $420,000 as reimbursement for the $130,000 payment to Daniels and to cover bonuses and other supposed expenses.
 The company classified those payments internally as legal expenses.
 The $150,000 payment to McDougal was made by the then-publisher of the supermarket tabloid National Enquirer, which kept her story from coming to light.

 Federal prosecutors agreed not to prosecute the Enquirer’s corporate parent in exchange for its cooperation in a campaign finance investigation that led to charges against Cohen in 2018.
 Prosecutors said the payments to Daniels and McDougal amounted to impermissible, unrecorded gifts to Trump’s election effort.